Impermanence: A Mindfulness Concept that can Help in your Journey towards Better Body Image, Mindful Eating and Making Peace with FoodMar 24, 2022

 What can we learn from impermanence when it comes to our relationship with our bodies and improving our body image?

 There is no better place to talk about impermanence than with our own bodies, especially when it comes to our appearance.

 The way our skin looks, the amount of fat we have on our bodies, the tone of our muscles, the size of our waist, of our thighs, the texture and color of our hair, the state of our internal organs and systems.
 Everything, is riddled with impermanence, especially our appearance.

-Our weight and appearance focused culture has been built on the mirage that if we eat perfectly, move perfectly, follow rigid rule after rigid rule and work ourselves to the ground to achieve a very specific beauty ideal, we can pretend (for a few years at least), to have stopped time, impermanence and change, to freeze ourselves in one particular state when everything about our biology and our psychology is primed for change.
-Add to that the fact that this beauty ideal is already problematic because it is unattainable for the majority of people on this Earth without falling into disordered eating or exercise habits if that weight or body size isn't within your natural set point.
+Our weight and appearance focused culture has been built on the idea that if we eat perfectly, move perfectly, follow rigid rule after rigid rule and work ourselves to the ground to achieve a very specific beauty ideal, we can pretend (for a few years at least), to have stopped time, impermanence and change, to freeze ourselves in one particular state when everything about our biology and our psychology is primed for change.
+Add to that the fact that what is often the beauty ideal is problematic because it is very unattainable for most people with regular busy lives.

 We are wired, built and we adapt, based on impermanence, but we are stuck in a pattern of trying to freeze time and stop change.

 It might feel scary, but impermanence also, always brings about its magic:

 - We can notice that there is impermanence in a bad body image day.
 It is one day when our body image gremlins, as I like to call them, come out of the cupboards and make a mess inside our head.
 We can use all the tools we have to navigate it, and while doing so, remember that even this moment is immersed in impermanence.
 It will end.
 We will go to bed tonight and even if tomorrow is still a work in progress, we will be in a different place.